 Departure coach station: Edinburgh Elder Street is the departure point for coach journeys to Leeds.
 This modern bus station is in the city centre with easy access to tram and bus stops.
 The railway station is a ten-minute walk away.
 Among the facilities at the bus station are public toilets, a range of left luggage facilities, a newsagent, food vending machines, a cash machine and phone chargers.

 Arrival coach station: Leeds Coach Station is where services from Edinburgh arrive.
 It's in the city centre with local buses available.
 Leeds Railway Station is a ten-minute walk away.
 Among the facilities at the coach station are a coffee shop, newsagents, a cash machine, food outlets and phone charging points.

-Omio customers travelling this route depart most frequently from Edinburgh Waverley and arrive in Leeds, Kirgate Coach Stop.
+When travelling this route, Omio customers are departing most frequently from Edinburgh Waverley and arriving in Leeds, Kirgate Coach Stop.